 What could you do if you didn’t have a single debt payment in the world?
-That sounds nice, doesn’t it?
-For some of you, that would free up and extra $300, $500, or maybe even $800 you wouldn’t have to be throwing at minimum payments each month.
+That’s right—no student loans, car payments or credit card bills!
+For some of you, that would free up an extra $300, $500, or maybe even $800 a month.
 Ah, that’s the debt-free life.

 What Is the Debt Snowball Method?